London Borough of Hounslow: Economy

-A 2017 study by Trust for London and New Policy Institute found that pay inequality in Hounslow is the second largest of any London borough.
+A 2017 study by Trust for London and the New Policy Institute found that pay inequality in Hounslow is the second largest of any London borough.
 It also found that 25% people in Hounslow live in poverty, which is slightly lower than the London-wide poverty rate of 27%.

+Chiswick Business Park also hosts the UK office of multinational businesses such as Aker Solutions, Danone, Starbucks, Tullow Oil, Singapore Airlines.
+Several Chinese entities such as Air China, Jaecoo, Omoda, Chery also call the area home.
+It is an important location for media companies, where Paramount Pictures, Warner Bros.
+Entertainment, Sky UK, CBS, Fox News, CGTN, IMG and QVC also maintain an office presence.